 Over the last few decades, the world of work has evolved drastically.
 People change jobs, move to different places, switch between employment and self-employment, and want to combine their work with their private lives.
 Welcome to the war for talent.

 Semantics is more than synonyms and certainly more than a Boolean search on the different parts of a ‘concept’!

 Visiting the Recruitment Agency Expo in London?
-These are the reasons why you should stop at the Actonomy booth D7 : If you are concerned about automation of your recruitment process and getting faster a selection of good candidates.
-Actonomy’s
+These are the reasons why you should stop at the Actonomy booth D7!

-Actonomy’s ontology now compliant with ISCO/ESCO!
 Actonomy’s HR-ontology is the core component behind the xMP Semantic Mind and the xMP Data Services.
-It covers well over 500.000 HR related concepts all classified as job titles, skills and many other categories.
+It does not only allow to retrieve e.g. job titles but also to provide relations between job titles and skills.